New York and Atlantic Railway: Crewing

-NYA has about 60 employees, including eight train crews.
+As of 2019, NYA has about 60 employees, including eight train crews.
 The railroad has substantially different crewing agreements than the Long Island Rail Road, allowing it more flexibility to match the needs of freight customers.
 NYA has two crewbases, one in Glendale, Queens and another near the former LIRR station Pine Aire on the main line, between Deer Park and Brentwood.
 On a typical weekday, NYA operates six crews.

-Equipment

-The NY&A operates thirteen locomotives.
-The roster, as of October 2017, includes the following: